buddhist-uni/buddhist-uni.github.io/_journals/ibk.md

 ---
-title: "the Journal Of Indian And Buddhist Studies"
+title: "The Journal Of Indian And Buddhist Studies"
 publisher: "the Japanese Association of Indian and Buddhist Studies"
 external_url: "https://www.jstage.jst.go.jp/browse/ibk/list/-char/ja"
 ---